Skip to content

 CRAN release: 2025-06-03

-• When you save a Chat object to disk, API keys are automatically redacted.
-This means that you can no longer easily resume a chat you’ve saved on disk (we’ll figure this out in a future release) but ensures that you never accidentally save your secret key in an RDS file (#534).
+• When you save a Chat object to disk, API keys are This means that you can no longer easily resume a chat you’ve saved on disk (we’ll figure this out in a future release) but ensures that you never accidentally save your secret key in an RDS file (#534).

 • chat_anthropic() now defaults to Claude Sonnet 4, and I’ve added pricing information for the latest generation of Claude models.

 • chat_databricks() now picks up on Databricks workspace URLs set in the configuration file, which should improve compatibility with the Databricks CLI (#521, @atheriel).
+It now also supports tool calling (#548, @atheriel).

 • chat_snowflake() no longer streams answers that include a mysterious list(type = "text", text = "") trailer (#533, @atheriel).
-It now parses streaming outputs correctly into turns (#542), supports structured ouputs (#544), tool calling (#548), and standard model parameters (#545, @atheriel).
+It now parses streaming outputs correctly into turns (#542), supports structured ouputs (#544), and standard model parameters (#545, @atheriel).

 • chat_snowflake() and chat_databricks() now default to Claude Sonnet 3.7, the same default as chat_anthropic() (#539 and #546, @atheriel).